 The stuffed-animal museum: I like to think of this place as Jasper’s little lost gem.
 If you don’t set your expectations too high, a walk through this display can be entertaining and educational.
 You’ll find this little museum in the basement of the Whistler’s Hotel on Connaught and it will only take about 15 minutes to fully enjoy it.

 Go to the movies: Yes, Jasper has a movie theatre.
 The Chabba Theatre is on Connaught Drive across from the Train Station.
-Check the signs out front, Tribute’s on-line listings, or the local newspaper for show listings and times.
+Check the signs out front, try an online search, or find a local newspaper for show listings and times.

 Small town events: The last thing you might want to do is browse the signs and posters around town and take a peek at the newspaper.
 You might be lucky enough to catch a show at the Legion, a magician’s act, fun at the fire station, or free yoga on the Information Center Lawn.